In this article, I want to talk about the importance of education while looking for a job.

 The New Teacher

-The scene relates to a top-rated engineering school in japan, where a new teacher came in to teach maths to the Class but ended up teaching them the value of education.
+The scene relates to a top-rated engineering school in japan, where a new teacher taught maths to the Class but taught them the value of education.

 Mr. Heung was a young man who had qualified from the same school and went up to become one of the most prominent teachers of the subject.